 -

-Data quality: To ensure that the data used for training AI is of high-quality, illustrative, and should not have any biased information or opinion to prevent unfair outcomes.
+Data quality: To ensure that the data used for training AI is of high quality, illustrative, and does not have any biased information or opinion to prevent unfair outcomes.

 -